afragen/autoloader/Tribe__Events_/310-class-aliases-readme.md

 In version 3.10 class naming was refactored to allow for PSR autoloading in the future.

 If your plugin references additional classes please submit a PR after creating the alias in the pattern as follows.
+Name your files as they are named in TEC/ECP 3.10 including sub-directory structure.
+In this autoloader `Tribe__Events_` is equivalent to `lib`.

 ```php
 <php?